Ayton soars for last second alley-oop, Suns beat Clippers - WTMJ

 Clippers star Kawhi Leonard missed his fourth straight game with a right knee sprain, and he stayed in Los Angeles to get treatment on the injury.

 The action was physical from the opening minutes.
-Referee Scott Foster gave technicals to Suns forward Jae Crowder and Clippers forward Marcus Morris Sr. after some jawing following a scrum for a loose ball.
+Referee Scott Foster gave technicals to Crowder and Clippers forward Marcus Morris Sr. after some jawing following a scrum for a loose ball.

-The Suns took a 48-47 halftime lead, largely thanks to Payne and Ayton.
-Payne led all scorers with 16 points before the break, thriving in his role as the fill-in starter for Paul.
-Ayton added 12 points, punctuated by a soaring alley-oop dunk over Zubac.

 BLOODY BOOKER, BEVERELY